 If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 944-SS with the IRS, check the "Yes" box in Part 4.
-Then tell us the name and the 5-digit personal identification number (PIN) of the specific person to contact-not the name of the firm who prepared your tax return.
+Enter the name, phone number, and the 5-digit personal identification number (PIN) of the specific person to contact-not the name of the firm who prepared your tax return.
 The designee may choose any numbers as his or her PIN.